-Our Mātanga (Quit Smoking Coaches) work one on one with whānau who want to give up smoking.
+Our Mātanga (Smokefree Wellness Coaches) work one on one with whānau who want to give up smoking.
 We cover the Tararua area and our team also extends to the Manawatū and Horowhenua/Kapiti region.
 We also have clinics within the DHB for whānau as well as hospital services to identify those wishing to quit and wanting support.

 Rangatahi Tū Rangatira (R2R) works with tamariki and rangatahi.
 We use Ngā Taonga Takaro as a vehicle to get more active.
 We also run programmes aimed at promoting regular/everyday activity and healthy eating as a means of maintaining physical health and well-being in your whānau through a Te Ao Māori lense.

 Individuals are also able to access support to help normalise regular physical activity.

 This service provides support for whanau with an emphasis on a strengths-based approach.
 Kaimahi support whanau using Te Whare Tapa Wha as our assessment framework.
 This ensures holistic care for whanau.
 Support and advocacy with government & other community agencies to achieve & sustain positive outcomes.Support young people who are coming out of Oranga Tamariki into Adulthood.